 Stata has three commands for endogenous treatment-effects estimation.

-New in Stata 14, we can estimate endogenous treatment effects in the same potential-outcomes framework used by teffects—the parameters of interest are the treatment effects.
+We can estimate endogenous treatment effects in the same potential-outcomes framework used by teffects—the parameters of interest are the treatment effects.
 It lets us model a wide range of outcomes: continuous, binary, count, fractional, and nonnegative outcomes.

 We can also estimate a linear or Poisson regression model that includes an endogenous treatment by using either etregress or etpoisson.
 These commands are slightly different from eteffects.
 Because the methods implemented in these commands are not naturally in the potential-outcomes framework, we use margins to obtain treatment effects such as the ATE.